-Reporting of industrial injury that occurs as a result of work performed by personnel on board vessels or is due to circumstances related to the work being performed.
+Reporting of industrial injuries that occur as a result of work performed by personnel on board vessels or is due to circumstances related to the work being performed.

 Industrial accident/foreign flag:

-Reporting of industrial injury involving crews hired on foreign-flagged ships associated with Danish shipping companies.
+Reporting of industrial injuries involving crews hired on foreign-flagged ships associated with Danish shipping companies.

 Damage to glasses: